rqlite/rqlite/cmd/rqlite/README.md

 # rqlite

 `rqlite` is a command line tool for connecting to a rqlited node.
+Consult the [SQLite query language documentation](https://www.sqlite.org/lang.html) for full details on the supported SQL syntax.

 ## Build